 We know that humans can be allergic to cats, but we often forget that cats have allergies, too.
 If your cat is wheezing, sneezing, or scratching incessantly, this could be due to an allergic reaction.

-Allergies cannot be ‘treated’ in the traditional sense, but they can be managed.
-One of the biggest challenges, though, is finding out what your cat is allergic to.
-In this article, we’ll identify the most common allergens in cats and show you how to manage them.
+Allergies cannot be ‘treated’ in the traditional sense, but they can be managed and controlled.
+One of the main challenges is figuring out what your cat is allergic to.
+We’ll identify the most common allergens in cats and show you how to keep them under control.

 - 1 Do Cats Have Allergies?